ItzCyzmiX/talky/README.md

 - **Vision Mode**: Automatic when images are detected (Qwen 3.6 27B)
 - **Custom Models**: Choose from 24+ OpenRouter models with `/gpt`
 - Automatic fallback to Llama if your selected model fails
-- Models are cached on startup for quick switching
+- Models are cached for quick switching

 ### ✏️ **Edit & Delete Messages**
 - Right-click on **any bot message** → "Delete AI message" or "Edit AI message"